Do Online Reputation Management Services Work?

 Make sure all employees are properly trained in how to handle customers and deliver exemplary service.
 Offer incentives for those who go above and beyond the call of duty.

 Happy employees are productive employees.
 They’re also more inclined to speak positively about the company (even off the clock) and refer friends and family.

 Closely Monitor Your Online Presence

 Monitoring your online presence has never been more important for maintaining a positive reputation.
 With more than 800 million people using social media for work (and over 3.4 billion social media users worldwide), you need eyes and ears all over the internet.

 This means closely monitoring your website, comments left on your blog posts and social media platforms, and reviews across all outlets.
 This allows you to act swiftly in the face of negativity and perform damage control immediately.

 Don’t Make Empty Promises

 If you make a promise or vow as a company, you need to follow through.
 Nothing tarnishes a good reputation faster than dishonesty and misplaced trust.

-Is there a gap between the values your project and the actions you take?
+Is there a gap between the values of your project and the actions you take?
 If so, you need to close that gap immediately!